Pre-Physician Assistant Studies and Master of Science Degree in Physician Assistant Studies

 Master of Science in Physician Assistant Studies (Graduate; through CASPA)

 The U.S. Department of Labor projects demand for physician assistants will grow by 22 percent by 2022.
 Physician assistants earn a median annual salary of $108,610 nationally and $103,400 in Nebraska.

 *Pre-PA is a status assigned to students at College of Saint Mary and not a degree program.

 Physician assistant education is accredited through the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).

-At its March 2019 meeting, the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) placed the College of Saint Mary Physician Assistant Program sponsored by the College of Saint Mary on Accreditation-Probation status until its next review in March 2021.
+At its March 2021 meeting, the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA), extended Accreditation-Probation status for the College of Saint Mary Physician Assistant Program sponsored by the College of Saint Mary until its next review in June 2022.

 Probation accreditation is a temporary accreditation status initially of not less than two years.
 However, that period may be extended by the ARC-PA for up to an additional two years if the ARC-PA finds that the program is making substantial progress toward meeting all applicable standards but requires additional time to come into full compliance.
 Probation accreditation status is granted, at the sole discretion of the ARC-PA, when a program holding an accreditation status of Accreditation - Provisional or Accreditation - Continued does not, in the judgment of the ARC-PA, meet the Standards or when the capability of the program to provide an acceptable educational experience for its students is threatened.

 Once placed on probation, a program that fails to comply with accreditation requirements in a timely manner, as specified by the ARC-PA, may be scheduled for a focused site visit and is subject to having its accreditation withdrawn.